donarturo11/tuningTrainer/README.md

 # Run

 To run this program correctly be sure that harpsichord.wav is in same directory as file named tuningTrainer.
-To run on Linux run at first JACK Audio Connection Kit
+To run on Linux run at first JACK Audio Connection Kit.

-For now this program is not tested with Windows, but I'm going to make it cross-platform.
+This program was tested on Archlinux, Windows 7 and MacOS Sierra.
+This program is testing on MacOS Monterey.
+In artifacts of Actions you can find version for Catallina, but I can't at now give no guarrancy to correct run.

 # Requirements